 Here’s how to make solar-powered outdoor lights connected to a post in your backyard.

 A few years back, we installed a sun shade sail in our backyard.
 We love having the shade (check out the sun shade sail DIY), but we always wanted to turn the wooden posts into something more.

-I’ve always been fascinated with solar power, for the environmental benefits and it’s a direction to move off the electrical grid.
+I am fascinated with solar power.
+I love the environmental benefits and the direction to move off the electrical grid.
 It’s a great feeling knowing you can generate electricity from something natural.

 So I figured the shade sail posts could serve a dual purpose – anchoring the sun shade sail and providing solar power lighting.